ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

             }
         }

-* Example 6:  raise_semantic and osd_data both are optional parameters,
+* Example 7:   'raise_semantic' and 'osd_data' both are optional parameters.
-  If do not pass API will take as default raise_semantic default value is true and osd_data fetch from latest release of osd_data.
+  So, if user do not pass these parameters, then API will take as default value of 'raise_semantic' i.e. true and osd_data fetch from latest release of osd_data.

 .. code-block:: json